Getting Started with Spatial Data Analysis

-The expected publication date is end of 2018.
+The expected publication date is mid of 2019.

 This book will cover all necessary steps for novice users to get started with spatial data analysis.
 The basics of spatial data (vector, raster, layers, coordinate systems etc.) are covered, as well as actually needed steps to collect field data, convert them into spatial formats, combine it with other spatial data and analyze this data.

 All steps will be done in QGIS, an open source graphical user interface for spatial data.
 The book will end with a first introduction into spatial data analysis with the command line, introducing R.

 This book is ends where the already published book “Remote Sensing and GIS for Ecologists” starts.

 - introduction to spatial data, types and common tasks eg projection

 - in-situ data and GPS handling

 - data analysis, landcover analysis

 - and ending with first steps in spatial coding using R